dbuenzli/trel/README.md

 %%VERSION%%

 Rel is a typed relational programming language embedded in OCaml.
-Its term language is fully extensible and allows the client to inject and project OCaml types and functions to/from it.
+Its term language is arbitrarily extensible allowing clients to inject and project OCaml values and functions for seamless interaction between Rel and regular OCaml programs.

 Rel is a typed and type-safe implementation of [μKanren][microKanren].